fedora-infra/fedmsg/doc/consuming.rst

     ...     print name, endpoint, topic, message

 The API is easy to use and should hopefully make your scripts easy to understand and maintain.
-The downside here is that :func:`fedmsg.tail_messages` is spinning in a sleep, listen, yield loop that is quite costly in IO and CPU terms.
-Typically, a script that uses :func:`fedmsg.tail_messages` will consume 100% of a CPU.

 For production services, you will want to use the hub-consumer approach described further below.

+Note that the :func:`fedmsg.tail_messages` used to be quite inefficient;
+it spun in a sleep, listen, yield loop that was quite costly in IO and CPU terms.
+Typically, a script that used :func:`fedmsg.tail_messages` would consume 100% of a CPU.
+That has since be resolved by introducing the use of a ``zmq.Poller``.

 .. note:: The ``fedmsg-tail`` command described in :doc:`commands` uses
           :func:`fedmsg.tail_messages` to "tail" the bus.